-If you are thinking of starting your own nursery school business then this article shows you what's required to start a nursery school or day care business and be successful.
+If you're thinking of starting your own nursery school business, then this article shows you what's required to start a nursery school or day care business and be successful.

 Many parents will get tax credits or additional child care allowance help to be able to send their children to nursery each day and with no reduction in the amount of babies being born each year, starting your own nursery school could be a way to start your own successful business.

 The government encourages parents to send their children to nursery school from aged 4 onwards to prepare them for primary school but there are early years day care available from as early as one year old.
 This not only prepares them academically but gets them used to being with other children their own age and being at school during the day as they could get very tired at first school.

 Previously nursery schools were named play schools, pre-school or play group and just about anyone could run them to earn additional income but of course in these modern times all schools need to be run and managed by qualified adults and teach children more than just "play".

 These days both parents need to work to pay the bills so more and more children need care and attention during the working day whilst the parents are at work.

 Child care is big business in the UK and there are various types of child care businesses.
 Full child care is for children under 8 where they are at your premises for more than fours hours per day.
 This type of business is normally called a nursery where as for day care under four hours per day this is termed sessional day care or part time nursery.

 A creche is normally for children for parents at work for more than five days a year and out of school operates on non-domestic premises like breakfast clubs and after school clubs.
 Childminders is for two hours per day for children under eight based in domestic premises.